 A dog's natural instinct is to bark at and chase anything that runs.
 Dogs that chase deer and other wildlife can kill, injure or exhaust these animal for whom wilderness is home.
 Conversely, if cornered, bears, porcupines, raccoons, wolverines and other predators can kill or severely injure your dog.
 If your dog has a strong prey, leave your dog at home or leash your dog when near wildlife.
 If your dog barks constantly, leave your dog at home so you don't disrupt wildlife and other visitors.
 In bear and mountain lion country, keep your dog close to you at all times.
 Do not allow your dog to be unleashed out in front of you, as it could bring a bear or lion back to you.
 Keep your dog in your tent or leashed very near you at night.
 Predators, such as coyote packs, can kill even large dogs by luring a free-roaming dog away from camp.

-Although you may be a dog-loving person, not everyone is comfortable around dogs.
-While some people are mildly uncomfortable or annoyed by dogs, others experience extreme fear and panic attacks.
+Although you may be a dog-loving person, not everyone is comfortable with being approached by dogs on the trail.
+While some people are mildly uncomfortable or annoyed by dogs, people who have been bitten or had tramatic incidents with dogs can experience extreme fear and panic attacks.
 Do not let your dog run up to other hikers.
 And be aware that your dog can act and react very differently in new surroundings and around unfamiliar people, children, and other dogs.
 Even if another hiker tells you that their dog is friendly, never stick your hand down to pet a dog you don't know.
 Animal bites often result in serious localized or systemic infections, which are quick to develop--sometimes in hours--and can be deadly in the backcountry where treatment options are limited.

 In areas where leashing your dog is not mandatory, all dogs are still required to be under voice control.
 What does this mean?
 The most important command your dog must follow in the wilderness is the recall command.
 Whether you use the word "come", "here", or something else, your dog should IMMEDIATELY return to your side, even if distractions are present.
 Strong recall ensures that your dog will not chase deer and other wildlife, run up to and intimidate other visitors, frighten packstock and horses or eat something poisonous.
 Recall training takes time and practice, so begin working with your dog well in advance of your wilderness trip.